Understanding the science behind willpower and self-control leads to a better life and more happiness.

 This is one of the best books on self-control.
 The willpower book explains the science of self-control and how you harness it to improve our health, happiness, and productivity, what willpower is, how it works, and why it matters.

 After years of watching her students struggling with their choices, health psychologist Kelly McGonigal, Ph.D., realized that much of what people believe about willpower is actually sabotaging their success.
 McGonigal created a course called “The Science of Willpower” for Stanford University’s Continuing Studies Program.
 The course was an instant hit and spawned the hugely successful Psychology Today blog with the same name.

 From the Willpower Instinct you’ll learn:

 - Willpower is a mind-body response, not a virtue.
 It is a biological function you can improve through mindfulness, exercise, nutrition, and sleep.

 - People who have better control of their attention, emotions, and actions are healthier, happier, have more satisfying relationships, and make more money.

-- Temptation and stress hijack the brain’s systems of self-control, and that the brain can be trained for greater willpower.
+- Temptation and stress hijack the brain’s systems of self-control, and that you can train the brain for greater willpower.

-The Willpower Instinct combines prescriptive advice and complementary exercises to help readers with goals ranging from a healthier life to more patient parenting, from greater productivity at work to finally finishing the basement.
+The Willpower Instinct is one of the best self-control books as it combines prescriptive advice and complementary exercises to help readers with goals ranging from a healthier life to more patient parenting, from higher productivity at work to finally finishing the basement.